 On the edge of the Newton star system Admiral Moore watched the HFBC broadcast in absolute disgust.
-As much as she wanted to pay the Human Federation back for everything they did to the colonies this wasn’t how she wanted it done.
+As much as she wanted to pay the Human Federation back for everything, they did to the colonies this wasn’t how she wanted it done.
 Lopping the government’s head off made a certain amount of sense to some.
 While it sowed discord and panic there was another thing it would do; make the victims cry out for blood, especially when it involved innocent civilians.
 And since it was confirmed that it was an ACF lunatic who caused it all, they’d cry out for ACF blood.

 This only meant that their fleets had to finish the job, and soon, before the Human Federation went charging after them on a holy crusade.
-Not that they needed such encouragement.
+Not that they needed such encouragement!

 Avery Brooks was looking over her shoulder on the flag bridge, his eyes intent on the repeater which held the HFBC broadcast.
-He was keeping silent, his normal animosity against the HF held in check by the events unfolding on Earth, Mars and her other colonies.
+He was keeping silent, his normal animosity against the HF held in check by the events unfolding on Terra, Mars and her other colonies.
 Even he admitted that this was stepping over a line.
 He had no problems firing at HF ships but at least those ships could fire back… most of the time.
 What just happened to those innocent civilians was slaughter.
-How many hundreds or thousands were dead and for no better reason than they were in the wrong place at the wrong time?
+How many thousands or tens of thousands were dead and for no better reason than they were in the wrong place at the wrong time?
 How many died meaningless deaths?

 “Yes ma’am,” her flag communications officer said as she tapped commands into her console.
 “Live mic.”

 “We’ll attack shortly.
 I expect everyone to do their duty in the coming days,” she took a breath before finishing.
 “With God’s help we shall win the days ahead.
-First Fleet actual, out.”
+First Fleet Actual, out.”

 “Aren’t you going to get that?”
 Rachel asked as she looked up from his chest where her head as laying on.